 One of the most prominent features in a sunroom is its windows.
 Hence, choosing paint colors should be approached slightly differently than that of the other rooms in your house.
 Always remember to honor the surroundings when decorating your sunroom.
-Keeping outdoor elements in mind is key to choosing sunroom paint colors that maximize the room’s potential and create a space in which you’ll look forward to lingering.
+Keeping outdoor elements in mind is key to choosing paint colors for sunroom that maximize the room’s potential and create a space in which you’ll look forward to lingering.
 Here are some sunroom paint color suggestions we’d like you to see before you remodel your sunroom.

 Look to Nature

 Your sunroom is bringing the outdoors into your home.
 So, what can be a better place for inspiration than nature itself?
 Think of how colors are arranged in the external world.
 You can see the dark shade of grass on the ground, medium hues of trees and plants at the mid-level, and the light blue color of the sky at the highest point.

 Follow this pattern in your sunroom and paint your ceiling (and perhaps walls) in sky blue.
 Soft yellows or pale greens will also look beautiful and natural on your walls.
-Because this color scheme is imitating the outdoors, and because you can see so much of the outdoors from your sunroom, this method will create a seamless blend of indoors and outdoors.
+Because this sunroom color scheme is imitating the outdoors, and because you can see so much of the outdoors from your sunroom, this method will create a seamless blend of indoors and outdoors.

 Use furniture throughout the room that is made of wood, bamboo, or wicker.
 Add greens, blues, browns, and whites in your window treatments and upholstery.